Pjiwm/wasm-rust-presentation/slides.md

 ## Success stories

  - Adobe Photoshop: successfully ported Photoshop to the web using WASM.
- - Figma: used WebAssembly for certain performance-critical parts.
+ - Figma: used Web Assembly for certain performance-critical parts.
- - npm libraries: Many npm packages use WebAssembly under the hood.
+ - npm libraries: Many npm packages use Web Assembly under the hood.
+ - A cool example: `ffmpeg-wasm`
  - often for performance-critical operations compiled from C++ or Rust.

 ![ffmpeg-wasm](bytes://ffmpeg-wasm.png)